fucora/cdp4j/README.md

 Supported Platforms
 -------------------
-cdp4j has been tested under Windows 10, macOS and Ubuntu, but should work on any platform where a Java & Chrome/Chromium available.
+cdp4j has been tested under Windows 10 and Ubuntu, but should work on any platform where a Java & Chrome/Chromium available.

 Release Notes
 -------------